asreview/asreview/tutorial_oracle.md

-Run ASReview software with PTSD example
+10 minutes into ASReview
 ================
-Gerbrich Ferdinands
-2019-10-28

-This tutorial has been created using `asreview v0.2.1` and `macOS Catalina 10.15`.

 This tutorial will guide you in running the ASReview software.
-It consists of two parts, 0) [the installation of the ASReview software](#zero-install) and 1) [a demonstration of the Oracle mode of the ASReview software](#oracle-ptsd).
+It consists of two parts, 0) [the installation of the ASReview software](#0-installing-the-asreview-software) and 1) [a demonstration of the Oracle mode of the ASReview software](#1-running-oracle-mode-with-the-ptsd-dataset).

 # 0\.
 Installing the ASReview software